 Council then also invited respondents from last year’s consultation to register to speak to their submission at a Special Council Meeting on 22 March 2022 (https://www.facebook.com/hepburncouncil/videos/668...).

 Following the Special Council Meeting a detailed report was provided to Council including the results of the consultation, a summary of the presentations made at the Special Council Meeting and relevant policy considerations.
 The report and recommendation was considered by Council at its meeting on 20 April 2022 and Council resolved to recommend the change of name as proposed.

 Is the decision to rename made by Hepburn Shire Council alone?

-As Jim Crow Creek also extends a short distance beyond the boundary of Hepburn Shire into Mount Alexander Shire, a parallel process was also being undertaken by Mount Alexander Shire Council which also resolved at its meeting on 19 April 2022 to recommend the renaming of the creek to Larni Barramul Yaluk.
-Mount Alexander Shire Council will make its own report and provide its recommendation to GNV.
+As Jim Crow Creek also extends a short distance beyond the boundary of Hepburn Shire into Mount Alexander Shire, a parallel process was also undertaken by Mount Alexander Shire Council which also resolved at its meeting on 19 April 2022 to recommend the renaming of the creek to Larni Barramul Yaluk.
+Mount Alexander Shire Council also provided its recommendation to Geographic Names Victoria.